Olympic Energy Centres

 Two large-scale energy centres fulfilled a crucial role in London’s plans for the Games, providing sustainable heat and power to the Olympic Park and Athletes’ Village.
 Cited as ‘miniature Tate Moderns’, they were constructed as sheds up to 80 m long, with aesthetics reflecting their industrial function.

-The centres are on two separate sites: the Kings Yard Energy Centre serves the 2012 London Olympic Park and the residential developments which followed the end of the Olympics, while the Stratford City Energy Centre caters for proposed developments in an area slightly to the east.
+The centres were on two separate sites: the Kings Yard Energy Centre served the 2012 London Olympic Park and the residential developments that followed the end of the Olympics, while the Stratford City Energy Centre caters to proposed developments in an area slightly to the east.

 At Kings Yard, we refurbished an adjacent Edwardian building to house a biomass boiler, connected to the centre via a new link bridge; alongside the gas engines and ammonia electric chillers in the main buildings, these provided both electricity and temperature control to the Olympic buildings.